taihen/taihen.github.io/content/posts/distroless.md

 #### With Chainguard Distroless

 Chainguard Images are another great, secure, minimal alternative.
-They’re signed, SBOM-enabled, and often more up-to-date than Google’s due to rolling updated.
+They’re signed, SBOM-enabled, and often more up-to-date than Google’s due to rolling updates.
 (Wolfi is rolling Linux distribution, so similar philosophy to Arch or Gentoo)

 Chainguard has images for Go (chainguard.dev Go base), as well as a general-purpose distroless image called chainguard/static.